scalability-llnl/spack/lib/spack/docs/packaging_guide.rst

 --------------------------

-Sometimes packages have known bugs, or limitations, that would prevent them from building e.g. against other dependencies or with certain compilers.
+Sometimes packages have known bugs, or limitations, that would prevent them from building a spec e.g. against other dependencies or with certain compilers.
 Spack makes it possible to express such constraints with the ``conflicts`` directive.

+The directive supports the optional ``when`` clause, which means the conflict applies only to the spec indicated by the value of the clause's argument.
+The syntax and spec options for the argument are consistent with those of other directives.

+An optional custom error message can be added via the ``msg=`` parameter, and will be printed by Spack in case the conflict cannot be avoided and leads to a concretization error.

 Adding the following to a package: